maxpmaxp/pdfreader/doc/tutorial.rst

 -----------------------------------

 It's possible to extract raw data with :class:`~pdfreader.document.PDFDocument` instance but it just represents raw document structure.
-It knows nothing about interpretation.
+It can't interpret PDF content operators, that's why it might be hard.

 Fortunately there is :class:`~pdfreader.viewer.SimplePDFDocument`, which understands a lot.
-It is a simple PDF interpreter which can "display" one document page on :class:`~pdfreader.viewer.SimpleCanvas`.
+It is a simple PDF interpreter which can "display" (whatever this means) a page on :class:`~pdfreader.viewer.SimpleCanvas`.

 .. doctest::

   >>> fd = open(file_name, "rb")
   >>> viewer = SimplePDFViewer(fd)

-The instance can extract content from pages.
+The viewer instance gets content you see in your Adobe Acrobat Reader.
 Just navigate a page with :meth:`~pdfreader.viewer.SimplePDFDocument.navigate` and call :meth:`~pdfreader.viewer.SimplePDFDocument.render`

 .. doctest::